MrQNo/TSA/README.md

 To use TSA for Tournaments of your own, you have to change 4 files:
 1. Create src/main/resources/token.txt.
-Add the following credentials, one per line:
+Add the following credentials, one per line, in that order:
   - Lichess token
   - Bluesky token
   - X Api Key, X Api Key Secret, X Access Token, X Access Token Secret